A medieval clock tower and Old Town, a Gothic cathedral, and a wealth of Renaissance fountains in Bern.

 Best time to visit Bern

 Bern has good weather for visiting most of the year.
-May to October are the best months, when temperatures can get as high as 30 C (86 F).
+May to October are the best months, when temperatures can get as high as 86°F (30°C).
 December through March is much colder, but unlike the more Alpine destinations, Bern rarely gets snow.
 The arcades of the Old Town provide shelter from rain, as well as a shady refuge during the hotter days.

-This sample itinerary will give you an idea of what is possible when you travel in Bern, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Bern, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Bern